New South Wales Tulloch suburban carriage stock: Construction

-These also had a row of large ventilators on the roof, as there were not many ways to keep the carriages cool in hot weather.
+These also had a row of ventilators on the roof, as there were not many ways to keep the carriages cool in hot weather.
+These were larger than those on the standard and timber carriages.

 This design choice would be used for all future single deck trains, both suburban and interurban.
 Like the previously built standard suburban carriages and wooden stock, the Tulloch carriages were supplied with tractive equipment from Metropolitan-Vickers with two motors placed on the bogie below the pantograph.

-These would use the same targeting system as the previously built suburban carriages.
-All Standard, Bradfield and Tulloch cars were allocated to the depots at Hornsby, Mortdale, Punchbowl, and Flemington.
-Some Tulloch cars were put on the two sets of three car Y sets that worked on the line between Clyde and Carlingford.

 Because of the doors being manually operated, passengers often would leave the doors open on warm days to make up for the lack of proper air conditioning.